moby/moby/contrib/man/md/docker-run.1.md

 detached container with **docker attach**.
 If you choose to run a container in the detached mode, then you cannot use the **-rm** option.

-   When attached in tty mode, you can detach from a running container by pressing the keys ctrl+p ctrl+q.
+   When attached in the tty mode, you can detach from a running container without stopping the process by pressing the keys CTRL-P CTRL-Q.

 **--dns**=*IP-address*